 COOKING SCHOOL VOLUNTEER OPPORTUNITIES

-The Silo at Hunt Hill Farm is host to fabulous cooking classes and private events year round and we are looking for volunteers!
+Hunt Hill Farm is host to fabulous cooking classes and private events year round and we are looking for volunteers!
 Volunteer once, twice…or on a regular basis and become a part of the culinary community in Connecticut.
 In exchange for assisting us during a class, you will be an active part of the class – learning recipes and tips of the trade – and get to sample each menu!

 For each class you volunteer for, you will receive points which can be used to attend free classes of your choice as our guest… Volunteering for five regular classes equals one free class!